 - This Is Real, and You Are Completely Unprepared: The Days of Awe as a Journey of Transformation

 - Be Still and Get Going: A Jewish Meditation Practice for Real Life

-Addendum: Recently while going through my books I discovered and read Rabbi Lew’s book One God Clapping: The Spiritual Path of a Zen Rabbi.
-It is a wonderfully straightforward and honest biography of a man and his struggles with his family of origin, his wives and children, his navigation of the spiritual paths available to him in California of the sixties, and how he then found his way to Judaism and to becoming a hospice worker, and later an ordained rabbi with a growing congregation in San Francisco.
+Addendum: Recently, while going through my books, I discovered and read Rabbi Lew’s One God Clapping: The Spiritual Path of a Zen Rabbi.
+It is a wonderfully straightforward and honest biography of a man and his struggles with his family of origin, his wives and children, his navigation of the spiritual paths available to him in California in the sixties, and how he then found his way to Judaism and to becoming a hospice worker, and later an ordained rabbi with a growing congregation in San Francisco.